lawrence-cj/LLaMA-DiffFit/README.md

     --data_path 'alpaca_data_cleaned.json' \
     --output_dir 'output/llama_difffit'
 ```
-We can also tweak our hyperparameters:
+You can also tweak the hyperparameters:

 ```
 python finetune.py \